How To Test Drive A Car

 • GPS & Radio — adjust the GPS or the radio on the go, make sure you can do it easily and safely and don’t have to fiddle with it for more than a moment

-• Bluetooth — call someone or getting your passenger friend to call your phone to test the Bluetooth functionality
+• Bluetooth — call someone or get your passenger friend to call your phone to test the Bluetooth functionality

-• Cruise Control — set and adjust your speed on the go
+• Cruise Control — set and adjust your speed and test it out

 • Climate Control — adjust the temperature, the strength of the blower, etc.

-Don’t just try out how well they work, also test out if they are easily reached.
-If there is a certain feature you want to use a lot, but it is placed awkwardly or somewhere that would annoy you that might make you less likely to buy it.
+Don’t just find out if they work, also test out how well they work and if they are within a convenient and comfortable reach..
+If there is a certain feature you want to use a lot, but it is placed somewhere that would annoy you or takes too many steps to activate, it might make you less likely to buy it.
 Make sure to try everything in different situations—for example, if your car has a rear-camera for reverse parking, what happens if someone calls your phone while connected to Bluetooth?
 Does the incoming call cancel out the camera?

-Did You Know?
-There are over 30 different car brands and 225 different models you can buy new in Canada – from trucks, SUVs, hatchbacks, and sedans from Japanese, Korean, German, British, Italian, Sweden, and North American car makers.
-There is a lot of choice in every price range, so make sure you do your research to find the best car for your needs!
+There are over 20 different car brands and 225 different models you can buy new in Canada – including trucks, SUVs, hatchbacks, and sedans from Japanese, Korean, German, British, Italian, Swedish and North American carmakers with a wide range in price.
+So make sure you do your research to find the best car for your needs!

 How to Test Drive a Used Car

-Test driving a used vehicle is similar as it is to test drive a new one, so all the tips mentioned above are still valid.
-However, used cars do have important differences — mainly, they will have wear and tear and do not always come with any warranty.
+Since there are many similarities between test driving a new and used vehicle, you can follow all the tips mentioned above.
+However, there are a few important differences — all used cars will have wear and tear and generally do not come with any warranty.
 Certified Pre-Owned vehicles do come with a warranty from the manufacturer, and some used car dealers will offer additional warranty protection as well.
-But if you are buying from a private seller there will likely be no warranty coverage at all, unless it is new enough to still be under the manufacturer’s warranty.
+But if you are buying from a private seller, there will likely be no warranty coverage at all, unless it is new enough to still be under the manufacturer’s warranty.

 Do Your Due Diligence